Scionax/RPG-Universe/Enchantments/Jar.md

  Purify           | Purifies any impurities, toxins, poisons, and other contaminants on added products.      | 2
  Durability       | Resistant to physical damage, ignores elemental effects, repairs itself over 1 week.     | 2
  Sustenance       | Jar can always supply protein-rich and nutrient-rich beverages and food sources.         | 2
- Multi-Containers | Jar can open to ten separate extra-dimensional containers.
-Each refills separately.      | 3
+ Multi-Containers | Jar can open to ten extra-dimensional containers.
+Each can contain different content.    | 3
- Auto-Refill      | Jar will generate ten times as much product, automatically refilling ten times faster.   | 3
+ More Product     | Jar will generate ten times as much product, automatically refilling ten times faster.   | 3